SunnyKumar28/Mern-Frontend/README.md

 Introduction
 Nerd'Store is an online bookstore specializing in books across various genres including science fiction, fantasy, graphic novels, manga, young adult fiction, and more.
 We aim to provide a platform for book enthusiasts to explore, discover, and purchase their favorite reads conveniently.

-Visit us at [www.nerdstore.com](https://mern-frontend-delta-ochre.vercel.app/)to explore our collection!

 Features
 Extensive Book Catalog: Browse through a diverse range of books across multiple genres.
 User Accounts: Create an account to manage your profile, wishlist, and purchase history.
 Search and Filters: Easily find books using our search functionality and filter options.
 Secure Checkout: Enjoy a secure and seamless checkout process for your purchases.
-Wishlist: Save books to your wishlist for future reference.
 Responsive Design: Our website is designed to work smoothly across various devices.
 Getting Started
 To get started with Nerd'Store, follow these steps: